 The point is that every organisation has strengths and weaknesses and having a commercial relationship shouldn't mean only talking about the former and neglecting the latter.
 That adversely impacts credibility and quite rightly, makes people question your independence.

 I can quite honestly say that none of the organisations I've worked with have ever had anything to say when I've publicly talked about what I don't like.
-I've also never had any push-back when I've explained why I don't want to do things like hashtag tweets or includes logos in email footers.
+I've also never had any push-back when I've explained why I don't want to do things like hashtag tweets or include logos in email footers.
 I've always explained to them that the value I represent is that people trust my transparency and candour; anything that jeopardises that would be negative for all involved.

 Ultimately, I approach every relationship with one simple objective, and it's this: